-By 2015 – Source 180 000 tonnes of coffee from Farmer Connect, which is 100% in line with 4C’s baseline sustainability standard.
+By 2015 – To improve the sustainability of our coffee supply chain, source 180 000 tonnes of coffee from Farmer Connect, all of which is 100% in line with 4C’s baseline sustainability standard.

-Farmer Connect is our programme for direct sourcing from farmers, through which we commit to the local sourcing of raw materials, offering technical assistance and ensuring co-operation to meet the highest sourcing standards.
+Our programme for direct sourcing from farmers, through which we commit to the local sourcing of raw materials, offering technical assistance and ensuring cooperation to meet the highest sourcing standards.

-4C is the Common Code for the Coffee Community (4C) Association, a multi-stakeholder group with members across trade and industry, producers, civil society and companies active in the coffee supply chain.
+The Common Code for the Coffee Community (4C) Association is a multi-stakeholder group with members across trade and industry, producers, civil society and companies active in the coffee supply chain.

 This is an aggregate figure from 2010 to 2020.